 In Queensland, having a campfire seems to be synonymous with camping.
 Even in 30-35°C heat, people will light fires.
-This is a little beyond me as winter seems the only appropriate time for me for a fire but anyways.
+This is a little beyond me as winter seems the only appropriate time for a fire to me but anyways.

 Whether you love a fire in summer or winter, be sure you’re actually allowed to light a campfire in the first place.
 Check whether there are campfire restrictions in the national park and whether there are any current fire bans.
 Most of us are all too familiar with the devastating effect of bushfires gone out of control.

-We had a bushfire raging on Fraser Island for two months leading up to Christmas last year, which destroyed half of the island’s protected vegetation (not to mention the horrific fires of last year’s Black Summer).
+We had a bushfire raging on Fraser Island for two months leading up to Christmas in 2020, which destroyed half of the island’s protected vegetation (not to mention the horrific fires of the 2019/20 Black Summer).

 The Fraser Island bushfire was caused by a campfire that was lit illegally and then left unattended.